shariffsa/shariffsa.github.io/index.md

 - **CCTV Analytics**
   Object detection and flagging for anomlous behavior.
 Due to project confidentiality, contact me to discuss more, if interested.
-  _Stack:_ Python, Pandas, Numpy, OpenCV
+  _Stack:_ Python, Pandas, Numpy, OpenCV.

 - **Financial Analytics**
   Forensic analyses of financial data.
 Due to project confidentiality, contact me to discuss more, if interested.
-  _Stack:_ Python, Pandas, Numpy, Statistical Methods
+  _Stack:_ Python, Pandas, Numpy, Statistical Methods.

 ---